jcaguirre89/twitter-scrape/README.md

 python get_tweets.py --terms Chile,Santiago --lang es
 ```

 Only mandatory argument is `--terms`, which must be a comma-separated string.
-Additional arguments are `--lang` for the language and `start_id` to define how far back to search.
+Additional arguments are `--lang` for the language and `--start_id` to define how far back to search.
 The defaults are:
 - `start_id`: As far back as possible (around 7 days)
 - `lang`: `en`